Hubear-MUC/NC/readme.txt

-NC 3.0
+The program contains a remark built with /**/

-This program contains an empty remark realized with //
+The remark is empty.

-It is not yet compilable because it does not contain a main- function.
+The program ist not compilable because it does not contain a main()- function.